Rabbi Alan D. Londy, D.Min.

 Board of Directors:

 Ann is a private client advisor for The Commerce Trust Company and has over 30 years experience in the financial services industry.
+Prior to joining Commerce, Ann served as Senior Vice President and Private Client Advisor at U.S. Trust, Bank of America Private Wealth Management in Kansas City.
 Ann has a law degree from Boston University School of Law and an AB from Connecticut College.
-She also has her Certified Financial Planning (CFP) designation.
-Ann was named one of the Nation’s 100 most Exclusive Wealth Advisors by Robb Report Worth magazine in January 2004 and October 2006.
-Ann is also a board member of Village Shalom and the Jewish Community Foundation, Past President of the Estate Planning Society of Kansas City and Past President of The New Reform Temple.
-She also serves on the Truman Hospital Foundation planned giving committee and Nelson-Atkins Museum of Art planned giving committee.
-Ann has two daughters.
+She also has her Certified Financial Planning (CFP®) designation.
+She was named one of the Nation’s 100 most Exclusive Wealth Advisors by Robb Report Worth magazine in January 2004 and October 2006.
+Ann is also Vice President of Village Shalom and Treasurer of the Jewish Community Foundation, Past President of the Estate Planning Society of Kansas City, Past President of The New Reform Temple and Past President of the Children’s Mercy Planned giving Society.
+Ann has two daughters, Jessica and Maxie.

 Ed moved to Kansas City from Pittsburgh, PA in 1983 with wife Karen and three children.
 He retired as Vice President of DST Systems in 1986.
 He has been a longtime member and passionate supporter of The New Reform Temple.